-- 2.5 Before deciding whether to defer their child's entry to school, parents should contact their preferred school(s) to clarify how they cater for the youngest children in Reception and how the needs of these children are met as they move up through the school. - 2.6 Key dates for admission to Reception in September 2019 - Applications can be made from 5 November 2018 - Closing date for applications is 14 January 2019 - Decisions issued on 16 April 2019

-2.7 It is the Council's policy to meet parental preference where possible; however in some cases there may be more applications for a particular school than there are places.
-In determining which children should be admitted to a school, the Council will apply the following oversubscription criteria in order of priority.
+- 1.21 Before deciding whether to defer their child's entry to school, parents should contact their preferred school(s) to clarify how they cater for the youngest children in Reception and how the needs of these children are met as they move up through the school. - 1.22 Key dates for admission to Reception in September 2020 - Applications can be made from 6 November 2019 - Closing date for applications is 15 January 2020 - Decisions issued on 16 April 2020 - 1.23 It is the Council's policy to meet parental preference where possible; however in some cases there may be more applications for a particular school than there are places.
+In determining which children should be admitted to a school, the Council will apply the following oversubscription criteria in order of priority. - 1.24 Attending a nursery class does not guarantee a place at any primary or infant school as a separate application is required, and priority is not given to those children attending any specific nursery setting.